muff1nman/ClassNotes/Econ/EconAndTech.md

 Summary of Solow-Swan
 -----
+- if countries have the same steady states, poorer countries grow faster and converge by adopting foreign technology

+- changes in savings ratio causes "level effect" <strong>but no long run growth effect</strong>

+- golden rule: economies can over or under save

 everyone converges if there is no growth in technology

 27 - 03 - 2013 | Endogenous Economic Growth Models | Lecture 18